CosmWasm/cosmwasm/README.md

 repo.

 We also recommend you review our [documentation site](https://book.cosmwasm.com) which contains a few tutorials to guide you in building your first contracts.
-We also do public workshops on various topics about once a month.
-You can find past recordings on our [YouTube channel](https://www.youtube.com/channel/UCNslCTRZ0TrZg7rVDQFkMeQ), or [join our Discord server](https://chat.cosmwasm.com) to ask for help.
+You can find past recordings of hackathon / conference workshops and presentations on our [YouTube channel](https://www.youtube.com/@CosmWasm), or [join our Discord server](https://chat.cosmwasm.com) to ask for help.

 ## Minimum Supported Rust Version (MSRV)